-Certain financial information presented in this MD&A reflects non-IFRS financial measures including Net Rental Income, Funds From Operations ("FFO") and Adjusted Funds From Operations ("AFFO"), Adjusted FFO, Adjusted AFFO, Adjusted FFO Payout Ratio and Adjusted FFO Payout Ratio (each as defined below).
+Certain financial information presented in this MD&A reflects non-IFRS financial measures including Net Rental Income, Funds From Operations ("FFO") and Adjusted Funds From Operations ("AFFO"), AFFO Payout Ratio ("AFFO Payout Ratio") (each as defined below).
 These measures are commonly used by real estate investment companies as useful metrics for measuring performance; however, they do not have any standardized meaning prescribed by IFRS and are not necessarily comparable to similar measures presented by other real estate investment companies.
-The Trust believes that FFO and Adjusted FFO are important measures to evaluate operating performance, AFFO and Adjusted AFFO are important measures of cash available for distribution and, Net Rental Income is an important measure of operating performance.
+The Trust believes that FFO is an important measure to evaluate operating performance, AFFO and AFFO Payout Ratio are important measures of cash available for distribution and, Net Rental Income is an important measure of operating performance.
 "GAAP" means generally accepted accounting principles described by the Chartered Professional Accountants of Canada ("CPA") Handbook - Accounting, which are applicable as at the date on which any calculation using GAAP is to be made.
 As a public entity, the Trust applies IFRS as described in Part I of the CPA Handbook - Accounting.